Top Animals to Spot in the Cuyabeno Reserve

 (Euglossini)

-Orchid Bees are an essential component of the Cuyabeno Reserve's pollinator guild.
-These striking bees are distinguished by their iridescent bodies, vivid coloration, and the unique habit of collecting fragrant compounds from orchid blossoms, which they store in specialized leg pockets.
+Orchid Bees are a key part of the Cuyabeno Reserve's group of pollinators.
+These bees are known for their shiny, colorful bodies and their unique habit of collecting fragrant compounds from orchid flowers, which they store in special pockets on their legs.
 This behavior has earned them the nickname "perfume bees."
-Orchid Bees play a crucial role in pollinating orchids and various other flowers in the rainforest, contributing to the region's remarkable floral diversity.
+Orchid Bees are vital for pollinating orchids and many other flowers in the rainforest.

 euglossa-orchid-bee